vatesfr/xen-orchestra/packages/xo-server/docs/guidelines.md

 # Backend Project Guidelines

-Theses guidelines are not absolute rules, but expect to have to explain to the reviewer if the PR does not explicit why the guideline is not used.
+These guidelines are not absolute rules, but expect to have to explain to the reviewer if the PR does not explicitly state why the guideline is not used.

 _Stability > Perfection | Clarity > Cleverness | Incremental Improvement > Rewrites_